microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/sensitivitylabelassignment.md

 ---
 title: "sensitivityLabelAssignment resource type"
-description: "provides details of sensitivityLabel assigned to a file"
+description: "Provides details about a sensitivity label assigned to a file in SharePoint or OneDrive for Business."
 author: "jaLuthra"
 ms.localizationpriority: medium
 ms.prod: "sharepoint"